Tag Archives: Florida

 LAKELAND, Florida (Ka 5, 2016) – Unbeaten rising middleweight contenderAlantez Fox (18-0, 7 Kos) will square-off against Colombian brawler Milton Nunez (32-15-1, 29 Kos) in an eight-round middleweight attraction that headlines undercard action on Sunday, Ka 8 from the Lakeland Center in Lakeland, Florida.

-The May 8 event is headlined by undefeated super welterweight Kanat Islam taking on Colombia’s Juan De Angel e kholo ea ho ketsahalo ea Tonakgolo Boxing Champions: The Next Round ka Bounce TV le BounceTV.com.
+May 8 event is headlined by undefeated super welterweight Kanat Islam taking on Colombia’s Juan De Angel e kholo ea ho ketsahalo ea Tonakgolo Boxing Champions: The Next Round ka Bounce TV le BounceTV.com.
 Televised kgaso qala ka 9 p.m.
-LE/PT and features a pair of exciting undercard battles as unbeaten prospects Miguel Cruz (12-0, 11 Kos) le Samuele Figueroa (10-0, 4 Kos) do battle while featherweight prospect Dennis Galarza (12-1, 8 Kos) tobaneng Mexico Yardley Suarez (15-3, 9 Kos).
+LE/PT and features a pair of exciting undercard battles as unbeaten prospects Miguel Cruz (12-0, 11 Kos) le Samuele Figueroa (10-0, 4 Kos) do battle while featherweight prospect Dennis Galarza (12-1, 8 Kos) tobaneng Mexico Yardley suarez (15-3, 9 Kos).

 Ditekete tsa e phelang ketsahalo, e leng e buelloa ke Morena ho phahamiswa, ba turu ka $100, $75 le $50 'me li ka Sale hona joale.
 Tickets ka rekoa ho etelawww.thelakelandcenter.com kapa ka bitsa 888-397-0100 and from the Lakeland Center Box Office by calling 863-834-8111 or visiting between 9:30 a.m. le 5:30 p.m.
 Monday through Labohlano.